Planning Point

 Decision tree view after the planning point has shifted from the root to the post-event Decision node, with metrics recomputed accordingly.

-All calculations and analysis are also updated based on that change.
+All calculations and analysis update based on the new planning point.

 Options Analyzer result panel updated with recalculated charts and metrics reflecting the new planning point.